BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 # Lightning services

-[Scaling]({{ '/guide/getting-started/technology-primer/#do-all-transactions-have-to-be-this-secure' | relative_url }}) bitcoin to billions of self-custodial users with the lightning network creates many new usability issues.
+[Scaling]({{ '/guide/getting-started/technology-primer/#do-all-transactions-have-to-be-this-secure' | relative_url }}) bitcoin to billions of self-custodial users with the Lightning Network creates many new usability issues.
 Some of those issues include:
 - liquidity and uptime requirements
 - channel management